-With 40 years of experience, Greg concentrates on the representation of public agencies in a wide range of government law areas, including land use, elections, local taxation and development fees, telecommunications and community choice aggregation.
+With over 40 years of experience, Greg concentrates on the representation of public agencies in a wide range of government law areas, including land use, elections, local taxation and development fees, telecommunications and community choice aggregation.
 Working for cities throughout California has given Greg a broad perspective and understanding of the legal needs of a wide range of communities.

 Work for Clients